davidtwco/rfcs/text/0000-build-std/4-proposal.md

 Any `builtin` dependency present in the manifest will disable the implicit dependency on `std`.

+When a `std` dependency is present an additional implicit dependency on the `test` crate is added for crates that are being tested with the default test harness.
+The `test` crate's name, but not its interface, will be stabilised so Cargo can refer to it.

 crates.io will accept crates published which have `builtin` dependencies.

 Standard library dependencies can be marked as `optional` and be enabled